mybb/meta/architecture/mybb-1.9-theme-system.md

     Contains:
     - acknowledgements of parent versions (marking Resources as compatible)
     - pages to which a stylesheet is attached

-- ### Resource Groups
-  Themelet Resource type directories (e.g. `templates/`, `styles/`) may contain subdirectories separating Resources into groups (shown in an expandable/collapsible hierarchy in the ACP), which may be nested.

-  The system may support translatable titles and descriptions for Resources and groups, provided in the JSON data files.

 - ### Naming
   - **Theme Packages**